stjordanis/terra-docs-old/docs/node-light-client.md

     --trust-node=false
 ```

-The server listens on HTTP by default.
 You can enable the secure layer by adding the `--tls` flag.
 By default a self-signed certificate will be generated and its fingerprint printed out.
-You can
-configure the server to use a SSL certificate by passing the certificate and key files via the
+You can configure the server to use a SSL certificate by passing the certificate and key files via the
 `--ssl-certfile` and `--ssl-keyfile` flags:

 ```bash